 Tantrums follow a predictable pattern!
 They may look like pure chaos, but tantrums are actually more like a symphony, with predictable peaks and denouements.

 Hit the Ignore Button

 In today’s fast-paced digital world, we need to find ways to be actively involved in our children’s lives.
 There are times, however, when ignoring them can actually be beneficial.
 When a kid acts out to get our attention, the worst thing we can do is give it to them.
-Even with a three-year-old, it can feel like a battle of the wits!
+Even with a toddler, it can feel like a battle of the wits!